garylirocks/quickrefs/datadog.markdown

 ## Azure

 - Two integration methods
-  - "Datadog - An Azure Native ISV Service"resource in Azure
+  - "Datadog - An Azure Native ISV Service" resource in Azure (seems only available to Datadog org in US3 region)
   - App registration
     - The app reg needs "Monitoring Reader" role over the monitored scope
     - Need Datadog API key and App key
 - Configuration
+  - Metrics
     - All metrics are collected by default, you could add filters to include/exclude VMs, ASPs, Container apps (eg. `datadog:monitored,env:production,!env:staging,instance-type:c1.*`)
     - Whether include custom metrics from App Insights (will be under namespace `application_insights.custom.<METRIC_NAME>`)
+  - Logs
+    - Whether include activity logs
+    - Tags rules for limiting logs
   - Whether collect resource metadata and configurations
   - Whether enable Cloud security management on resource configurations

+### Logging

+To collect Azure platform logs (activity logs, resource diagnostics logs, AAD logs), you need to setup an Event Hub, and a Function App

+- Event Hub
+  - Diagnostic settings -> Event Hub -> trigger a Function App
+- Storage accounts
+  - For resources that can not stream to an Event Hub

+You could set up everything with a template provided by Datadog, it deploys:
+- Event hub
+- Function app
+  - A function with event hub trigger
+  - Has env variables like `DD_API_KEY`, `DD_SITE`, `DD_TAGS`
+- Storage account used by the function app
+- Deployment script
+  - Has a UAMI, with "Website Contributor" role on the RG
+- Diagnostic settings for activity logs on the subscription
+- No diagnostic settings on any resources, you need to set them up yourself

 ### Container Apps